Adding a Whole New Bathroom to Your House? Here’s What it’ll Cost

 How much value an additional full bathroom will add to your home at resale depends on how many bathrooms you had to start with.

-“If you’re talking about a one, one and half going to a two bath, there’s going to be huge value in that.
-But, if you’re going from a two bed, two bathroom, to a three bathroom, there’s going to be less value,” says Steven Mueller, a top Charlotte, North Carolina real estate agent who recently added a bathroom addition to his own home.
+“If you’re talking about a one, one and half, going to a two bath, there’s going to be huge value in that.
+But, if you’re going from a two bed, two bathroom, to a three bathroom, there’s going to be less value,” says Steven Mueller, a top Charlotte, North Carolina, real estate agent who recently added a bathroom addition to his own home.

-In Mueller’s opinion, adding an additional full bathroom to a one bathroom home can add between $20,000 to $25,000 in value.
+In Mueller’s opinion, adding an additional full bathroom to a one bathroom home can add between $20,000 and $25,000 in value.
 That’s partly because a home with two full bathrooms enters a new pool of buyers.
 He explains it like so: “I know the same people that will buy a one-bath home will buy a one-and-a-half bath, but buyers who want a two bath, they won’t look at a one-and-a-half bath.”

 As for adding an additional full bath to homes that have two or more baths?
 “It depends on the quality,” Mueller says, “but the appraisal adjustment is between $7,500 to $10,000.”